namgninnur/CodingProjects/Sudoku/readme.md

-Sudoku solver has been moved to a stand-alone repository called Sudoku. \n This version will no longer be maintained. \n
+Sudoku solver has been moved to a stand-alone repository called Sudoku.
+This version will no longer be maintained.
 Take a look there!